 What is Organizational Leadership?

-Organizational leadership is a field of study within business management.
+Organizational leadership is a field of study within business management that focuses on the human side of business with coursework covering organizational behavior, leadership development, culture change, coaching, and personal and professional growth.
 Students learn ways in which highly functional organizations operate and the role that strong leaders play in contributing to this success.
-Strong leaders understand group dynamics, ethical decision making, change management, and the political nuances of organizations.
+Strong leaders understand group dynamics, ethical decision-making, change management, and the political nuances of organizations.